Module 3 of 21 · Foundations

 Layer terminology shows up constantly in infrastructure conversations.
 Getting the mapping right helps you ask better questions and avoid buying the wrong product.

 L4 vs L7 load balancers.
 An L4 load balancer routes connections based on IP addresses and port numbers.
 It is fast because it does not read packet content.
 An L7 load balancer terminates connections, reads HTTP headers (URLs, cookies, methods), and makes routing decisions based on application data.
-If your service needs content-based routing, you need L7.
+If your service needs content-based routing for API traffic, you need L7.
 If you need raw throughput for non-HTTP traffic, L4 is simpler and faster.

 3.6 Check your understanding